 d) Morbidity assumptions:

-Morbidity assumptions are set in accordance with Clause 5(3) of Schedule II of the IRDAI (Assets, Liabilities and Solvency Margin of Life Insurance Business) Regulations, 2016, in reference to the published CIBT 93 Table and are based on the latest experience analysis of the business.
+Morbidity assumptions are set in accordance with Clause 5(3) of Schedule I Part III(a) of the Insurance Regulatory and Development Authority of India (Actuarial, Finance and Investment Functions of Insurers) Regulations, 2024, in reference to the published CIBT 93 Table and are based on the latest experience analysis of the business.

 e) Persistency assumptions: